Welcome to Walyalup

 The Maritime Museum is located at the mouth of the Derbarl Yerrigan (Swan River), a significant spiritual, social and cultural site for Whadjuk Nyoongar people, so it is an ideal location to connect students with the places they are learning about.

-The program focuses on Walyalup (Fremantle) and the important sites that can be seen and explored from the Museum, however, there are connections made to the broader South-West area, including the seasonal movement of Whadjuk and other Nyoongar people through Whadjuk country.
+The program focuses on Walyalup (Fremantle) and the important sites that can be seen and explored from the Museum.
+Connections are made to the broader South-West area, including the seasonal movement of Whadjuk and other Nyoongar people through Whadjuk country.

-Also explored is Manjaree (which includes Bather's Beach), where Whadjuk people met with other Nyoongar groups for trade and celebration, as well as patterns of trade across other Aboriginal nations/language groups within other parts of Western Australia.
+Also explored is Manjaree (which includes Bather's Beach), where Whadjuk people met with other Nyoongar groups for trade and celebration.

 Key concepts explored